Plaban-Kumar-Mondal/pomodoro-clock-kivy/README.md

 # Pomodoro Clock

-It is a simple pomodoro clock made in Kivy framework.
+It is a simple pomodoro clock made in [Kivy](https://kivy.org/) framework.

+## Installation

+Run this command in your terminal

+`pip install -r requirements.txt`